Meet Our Team of Pyschotherapists in Parker, CO

 Jeremy Baker is a Licensed Professional Counselor with a Master of Arts in Clinical Mental Health Counseling from Denver Seminary.
 He is also a National Certified Counselor and a trained Prepare-Enrich marital and pre-marital facilitator.
+He serves as the Center’s Marriage and Family Chair.
 Jeremy’s training and experience include working with adolescents, adults, couples and families.
 He enjoys partnering with clients in order to provide an environment and relationship in which clients feel safe, accepted, and loved no matter the struggles or painful circumstances in which they find themselves.
 Jeremy’s areas of strength include marital and pre-marital counseling, family therapy, adolescent issues, parenting issues, divorce and separation, anxiety and depression, grief, attachment issues, addictive behaviors, identity formation, and life transitions.

 Michael Everson, MA, LPC, LAC

 Michael Everson is a Licensed Professional Counselor and Licensed Addiction Counselor who graduated with a Master of Arts in Clinical Mental Health Counseling from Denver Seminary.
 Michael is a certified administrator of the Prepare-Enrich relationship assessment tool.
+He leads our staff as our Employee Success Chair.
 One of Michael’s core values is that biblical teaching can be integrated into all areas of life, and he is passionate about helping others identify their own core values and live them out.
 Michael has experience in the mental health and addiction field, working with clients struggling with a variety of addictions including drug abuse/dependence, alcohol, pornography, and gambling.
 Michael serves adolescents and adults in individual, couple or family therapy settings, and he enjoys working with pre-engagement, pre-marital, and married couples.